lennihein/cpu-emulator/doc/slides/notes_jan.md

 but the one I want to focus on here is flushing the cache after a rollback

-this prevents using cache as transmission channel from transient execution domain to architectural domain
+this prevents using cache as transmission channel from transient execution domain to architectural domain.

 in our implementation we provide the more general feature of being able to inject user-defined microcode after rollback